 3. Organize a No Place for Hate Committee

-4. Complete a School Assessment
+4. Complete a School Pre-Assessment

 6. Complete three or more projects during the school year

 A Request for Project Approval Form must be sent to No Place for Hate AT LEAST 2 WEEKS in advance of each project.
 During and after a project, collect supplemental materials (press releases, articles, photos, videos, etc.).
-You will then send a Project Fulfillment Form, along with the supplemental materials, to ADL when your project wraps up.
+You will then send a Request for Project Fulfillment Form, along with the supplemental materials, to No Place for Hate when your project wraps up.
 Please be aware that No Place for Hate Kickoff events do not count as one of the three projects.

-7. CONGRATULATIONS!
+8. CONGRATULATIONS!
 You can now be officially designated as No Place for Hate!

 At the end of the year, after completing all requirements, representatives from the ADL come out to officially designate you as a No Place for Hate school.
 At a No Place for Hate Designation ceremony, ADL will present your school with a large vinyl banner to signify your achievement, which you can hang proudly in the building.
 The goal is to continue the work every year to remain a No Place for Hate school.
-Banners can also be mailed at your request.